IndigoOliveSoftware/XamarinWPFSamples/Documentation/ReadMe.md

 # XamarinWPFSamples

+Because Xamarin is about to release WPF,

+IndigoOlive.Xamarin.Forms.Platform.WPF is now FREE for commercial use.

 The samples in this repository demonstrate how to use the Visual Studio NuGet Package IndigoOlive.Xamarin.Forms.Platform.WPF and the NuGet Package IndigoOlive.Xamarin.Forms.Maps.WPF.

 If you are a seasoned developer, the you only need to make sure that the secions below titled: "Modify App.xaml", "Modify App.xaml.cs" and "Add CustomMapRenderer" are completed.
 The rest of this should be